Skip to main content

 • humor

-The game is praised for its strong sense of humor, blending lighthearted moments with a touch of bleakness that resonates with players' concerns about the future.
-Reviewers highlight memorable comedic elements, a vibrant soundtrack that enhances the humor, and a colorful design that invites exploration, all contributing to an engaging and entertaining experience.
+The game is praised for its consistent and engaging sense of humor, blending lighthearted moments with a touch of bleakness that resonates with players' concerns about the future.
+Reviewers highlight memorable comedic elements, a vibrant soundtrack that enhances the humor, and a story that unfolds with layers of wit.
+Overall, the humor is described as both funny and thought-provoking, making for an enjoyable experience.

-• “The game has a great sense of humor and style, with some pretty memorable moments that really make you feel seen for worrying about the future of the planet in modern times.”
+• “The game has a great sense of humor and style and some pretty memorable moments, and is really making you feel seen for worrying about the future of the planet in modern times.”

 • “Bleak and nihilistic but in a chill, funny kind of way.”